NHSDigital/communications-manager-api/specification/documentation/GetMessageResponses.md

 If no responses exist for the given message, a `404` response is returned.

-If there are more than 1000 responses for the given message, a `500` response with the `CM_TOO_MANY_RESPONSES` error code is returned instead.

 ### Sandbox

 When sending this request on sandbox you can use any valid UUID v4 message ID.